biopragmatics/bioregistry/docs/guides/literature_curation.md

 **2. Mislabeling Existing Resources as New**

-One common mistake is labeling an existing resource as a `new_prefix` or `new_provider`.
+Another common mistake is labeling an `existing` resource as a `new_prefix` or `new_provider`.
 Before curating a `new_prefix` or `new_provider`, first check if the resource is already listed in the Bioregistry.
 If the resource exists, consider whether the paper might be introducing a `new_publication` associated with that resource, rather than a completely new entry.
 This prevents duplicate entries for existing resources.

 **3. Misunderstanding the Scope of Irrelevant Information**

 Not every paper mentioning biological resources is relevant to the Bioregistry.
 Papers that discuss databases not focused on identifier information, for example, should be marked as `not_identifiers_resource`.
 Similarly, entirely unrelated papers should be tagged as `irrelevant_other`.
 Being clear on the scope of the Bioregistry’s focus can help avoid curating irrelevant materials.

+## Curation and Data Synchronization

+When curators add rows to the curation TSV file, these entries should correspond to specific changes made in the Bioregistry data files.
+Each pull request should encompass both the updates to the TSV file and the relevant modifications to the data files in the Bioregistry repository.

 ## Step-by-Step Example to Curating a New Prefix

 The following step-by-step example is for the resource [SCancerRNA](http://www.scancerrna.com/) based on the publication [SCancerRNA: Expression at the Single-cell Level and Interaction Resource of Non-coding RNA Biomarkers for Cancers](https://pubmed.ncbi.nlm.nih.gov/39341795/).

-1. Assess the Database for Identifier Creation
+**1. Assess the Database for Identifier Creation**

 Begin by exploring the database to determine if it generates new identifiers for life sciences entities.
 This is an investigative process, and there isn’t a one-size-fits-all approach; however, most databases typically have a Browse or Search section, which serves as a good starting point.
 Take your time to navigate various categories to confirm that the resource creates relevant identifiers.
 Once verified, proceed to fill out the TSV file with the preliminary information you gathered.